bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/update/methods/in-place/index.markdown

 description = "How to update a Bottlerocket node in-place"
 +++

+Bottlerocket clusters can be updated in-place, meaning that the existing Bottlerocket nodes will download updated software to use, without re-provisioning the nodes.
+There are different ways to update in-place depending on your environment.

 ## `apiclient` Commands

 At its core, updating Bottlerocket consists of three steps: checking for an update, applying an update, and rebooting into the new Bottlerocket version.